 (B) computer monitors and televisions containing a flat panel screen;

-(C) all covered televisions that are residential CEDs;
+(C) all covered televisions that are CEDs from covered entities;

 (D) computers;

-(E) all other residential CEDs; and
+(E) all other CEDs from covered entities; and

-(F) any electronic device that is not part of the manufacturer program that the collector has arranged to have picked up with residential CEDs and for which a financial arrangement has been made to cover the recycling costs outside of the manufacturer program;
+(F) any electronic device that is not part of the manufacturer program that the collector has arranged to have picked up with CEDs from covered entities and for which a financial arrangement has been made to cover the recycling costs outside of the manufacturer program;

 (4) containers holding the CEDs must be structurally sound for transportation; and

-(5) each shipment of residential CEDs from a program collection site or one-day collection event shall include a collector-prepared bill of lading or similar manifest, which describes the origin of the shipment and the number of pallets or bulk containers of residential CEDs in the shipment.
+(5) each shipment of CEDs from covered entities from a program collection site or one-day collection event shall include a collector-prepared bill of lading or similar manifest, which describes the origin of the shipment and the number of pallets or bulk containers of CEDs from covered entities in the shipment.

-(f) Except as provided in subsection (g) of this Section, each collector that operates a program collection site or one-day collection event during a program year shall accept all residential CEDs that are delivered to the program collection site or one-day collection event during the program year.
+(f) Except as provided in subsection (g) of this Section, each collector that operates a program collection site or one-day collection event during a program year shall accept all CEDs from covered entities that are delivered to the program collection site or one-day collection event during the program year.

 (g) No collector that operates a program collection site or one-day collection event shall:

-(1) accept, at the program collection site or one-day collection event, more than 7 residential CEDs from an individual at any one time;
+(1) accept, at the program collection site or one-day collection event, more than 7 CEDs from covered entities from an individual at any one time;

-(2) scrap, salvage, dismantle, or otherwise disassemble any residential CED collected at a program collection site or one-day collection event;
+(2) scrap, salvage, dismantle, or otherwise disassemble any CED from a covered entity collected at a program collection site or one-day collection event;

-(3) deliver to a manufacturer e-waste program, through its recycler, any CED other than a residential CED collected at a program collection site or one-day collection event; or
+(3) deliver to a manufacturer e-waste program, through its recycler, any CED other than a CED from a covered entity collected at a program collection site or one-day collection event; or

-(4) deliver to a person other than the manufacturer e-waste program or its recycler, a residential CED collected at a program collection site or one-day collection event.
+(4) deliver to a person other than the manufacturer e-waste program or its recycler, a CED from a covered entity collected at a program collection site or one-day collection event.

 (h) Beginning in program year 2019, registered collectors participating in county supervised collection programs may collect a fee for each desktop computer monitor or television accepted for recycling to cover costs for collection and preparation for bulk shipment or to cover costs associated with the requirements of subsection (e) of Section 1-45.